jcwestover/cse251/week13/reading/prepare13-1.md

 **Things you should know or know how to do that you learned from last week** (if not, then please ask---see [Matthew 7:7-8](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/7?lang=eng))
-1. Familiarity with creating threads in Go.
+1. Familiarity with creating threads in Java.

 <ins>Key Concepts in this week's reading:</ins>
 1. There are three readings.
 The first presents a high-level overview of parts of an operating system.